 The data provided by Analytics can help you assess user behavior, in relation to the ads driving traffic.

-You can then use this data to figure out what people are doing on your website and to make adjustments, in the hopes of improving conversions.
+You can then use this quality score data to figure out what people are doing on your website and to make adjustments, in the hopes of improving conversions.

 For example, if you find that a particular ad is generating a high bounce rate, it could mean that you need to better pre-sell your offer in your ad copy.
-Or, it could mean that your landing page isn’t conveying the same message as the ad.
+Or, it could mean that your landing pages aren’t conveying the same message as the ad copy.

 You can’t really get this kind of insight, using AdWords alone.

 If you want to link the two, first log into your Google Analytics account.